easz/sustainable/mapping/README.md

 ### Make a map with umap

-A map http://umap.openstreetmap.fr/en/map/mtn_53474 is create to collect hiking and climbing destination around Munich.
+A map http://umap.openstreetmap.fr/en/map/mtn_53474 is created to collect hiking and climbing destination around Munich.
 Their closest train or bus stations are also marked in the map.

 ### Create a heatmap to represent travel duration by public transportation